 (a) An agency may provide habilitation.

-(b) An agency that provides habilitation must provide habilitation in accordance with this chapter, including any licensure standards in Subchapter D of this chapter that apply to the categories of service designated on the agency's license.
+(b) An agency that provides habilitation must provide habilitation in accordance with this chapter, including any licensure standards in Subchapter D of this chapter (relating to Additional Standards Specific to License Category and Specific to Special Services) that apply to the categories of service designated on the agency's license.

 TITLE 26 HEALTH AND HUMAN SERVICES